arcus/education_modules/using_redcap_api/using_redcap_api.md

 </div>

-Below that box, you’ll see an HTTP status.
+Below that box, you'll see an HTTP status.
 You want that to be 200, which means no errors occurred.

-This is an example of “trying out” the API without having to write code.
-You experiment with various methods, like “Export Records”, to get data, add the appropriate criteria, such as the form(s) you want to download, and set some parameters for how you want REDCap to give you that data back (for example, in .csv format, or in .json format).
+This is an example of "trying out" the API without having to write code.
+You experiment with various methods, like "Export Records", to get data, add the appropriate criteria, such as the form(s) you want to download, and set some parameters for how you want REDCap to give you that data back (for example, in .csv format, or in .json format).

-In some API methods (like “Export Records”), you’ll have several drop down menus you can choose from, including forms and fields.
+In some API methods (like "Export Records"), you'll have several drop down menus you can choose from, including forms and fields.
 You can make multiple choices by holding down control while clicking (Windows) or command while clicking (Mac).
-In some cases, if you want every item listed (say, you want every form and every field), you don’t click any selection at all, and REDCap assumes you mean everything that appears in the drop-down list.
+In some cases, if you want every item listed (say, you want every form and every field), you don't click any selection at all, and REDCap assumes you mean everything that appears in the drop-down list.

 ### API Playground: Code

-So, you’ve experimented in the API Playground and you know the kind of API call you want to make.
+So, you've experimented in the API Playground and you know the kind of API call you want to make.
 Now, how do you automate this selection so that your R or Python code will issue exactly the same request using code?
-REDCap’s API playground comes to the rescue again, with code snippets that show how to write the code to do automatically what you just did manually.
+REDCap's API playground comes to the rescue again, with code snippets that show how to write the code to do automatically what you just did manually.

 In the tabs at the bottom of the API Playground, you'll see names of programming languages, including Python and R.  Below you can see what the Python code looks like for the API request to retrieve all records from the cervical cancer database: